-- Advanced maternal age (35 years of age or older) - One or more relatives with Down syndrome - Results from a different test that indicate a higher chance of having a baby with Down syndrome offered to pregnant women who are at "high risk" for having a baby with Down syndrome.
+- Advanced maternal age

+(35 years of age or older)

+- One or more relatives with Down syndrome

+- Results from a different test that indicate a higher chance of having a baby with Down syndrome

+At the present time, the American College of Obstetricians and Gynecologists and other professional societies recommend that cfDNA screening tests can be offered to pregnant women who are at "high risk" for having a baby with Down syndrome.
 "High risk" includes women who are over the age of 35 at the time of their delivery, women whose babies have an abnormal ultrasound test, women who have an abnormal serum protein test, and women who have had a previous baby or a close family member with Down syndrome.
 Conventional screening tests are still the most appropriate first step for women not considered "high risk".1